Overview of Mechanical Ventilation

 Ventilator settings are tailored to the underlying condition, but the basic principles are as follows.

 Sensitivity adjusts the level of negative pressure required to trigger the ventilator.
 A typical setting is –2 cm H2O.
-Too high a setting (eg, more negative than –2 cm H2O) causes weak patients to be unable to trigger a breath.
+Too high a setting (eg, more negative than –2 cm H2O) causes patients who are weak to be unable to trigger a breath.
 Too low a setting (eg, less negative than –2 cm H2O) may lead to overventilation by causing the machine to auto-cycle.
-Patients with high levels of autoPEEP (eg, those with COPD, asthma) may have difficulty inhaling deeply enough to achieve a sufficiently negative intra-airway pressure.
+Patients with high levels of auto-PEEP (eg, those with COPD, asthma) may have difficulty inhaling deeply enough to achieve a sufficiently negative intra-airway pressure.

 FIO2 (fraction of inspired oxygen) is initially set at 1.0 (100% oxygen) and is subsequently decreased to the lowest level necessary to maintain adequate oxygenation.

 PEEP can be applied in any ventilator mode.
 PEEP increases end-expired lung volume and reduces airspace closure at the end of expiration.
 Most patients undergoing mechanical ventilation may benefit from the application of PEEP at 5 cm H2O to limit the atelectasis that frequently accompanies endotracheal intubation, sedation, paralysis, and/or supine positioning.
+In patients with obstruction, PEEP applied by the ventilator can reduce the work of breathing associated with auto-PEEP.
 Higher levels of PEEP improve oxygenation in disorders such as cardiogenic pulmonary edema and ARDS.
 PEEP permits use of lower levels of FIO2 while preserving adequate arterial oxygenation.
-This effect may be important in limiting the lung injury that may result from prolonged exposure to a high FIO2 (≥ 0.6).
-However, if PEEP increases intrathoracic pressure and if too high may impede venous return, provoking hypotension in a hypovolemic patient, may reduce left ventricular afterload, and may overdistend portions of the lung, thereby causing ventilator-associated lung injury (VALI).
+This effect may be important in limiting the lung injury that may result from prolonged exposure to a high FIO2 ( 0.6).
+However, if PEEP increases intrathoracic pressure and if too high may impede venous return, provoking hypotension in a patient with hypovolemia, may reduce left ventricular afterload, and may overdistend portions of the lung, thereby causing ventilator-associated lung injury (VALI).
 By contrast, if PEEP is too low, it may result in cyclic airspace opening and closing, which in turn may also cause VALI due to the resultant repetitive shear forces.
-It is important to keep in mind that the pressure-volume curve varies for different regions of the lung.
-This variation means that, for a given PEEP, the increase in volume will be lower for dependent regions compared to nondependent regions of the lung.
+Because the pressure-volume curve varies for different regions of the lung, for a given PEEP, the increase in volume will be lower for dependent regions compared to nondependent regions of the lung.

 Clinical Calculators